Azure/azure-ulib-c/doc/code_style.md

 ```

 ### Internals
 All header files in the `internal` directory should be documented as “`Internal only`” immediately after the Microsoft Copyright.
-The comment should contain the follow information:
+The comment should contain the following information:
 ```c
 /**
  * @section: Visibility